top of page

 Environmental Impacts

-Black-tailed deer in Hawaiʻi, especially on Molokaʻi, cause significant environmental damage by browsing heavily on native shrubs and saplings, which hinders forest regeneration and reduces plant diversity.
-Their preference for upland forests and shrublands puts pressure on rare and fragile ecosystems, leading to soil erosion and habitat degradation.
-Unlike axis deer, which graze in large herds, black-tailed deer browse more selectively but still contribute to the loss of culturally important plants and the decline of native bird habitats dependent on dense understory vegetation.
+Black-tailed deer in Hawaiʻi cause significant environmental damage by browsing on native shrubs and saplings, which hinders forest regeneration and reduces plant diversity.
+Their preference for high elevation forests and shrublands throughout the Alakaʻi plateau puts pressure on rare and fragile ecosystems.
+Unlike axis deer, which graze in large herds, black-tailed deer are more cryptic and seemingly more solitary in dense forested areas throughout Kauaʻi.
+Their current range has a significant overlap with some of the last remaining critical habitat for many endemic flora and fauna.

 • Facebook